gitpoap/gitpoap-backend/docs/Read-Only-DB-User.md

 GRANT SELECT ON "Repo" TO <Your-User>;
 GRANT SELECT ON "User" TO <Your-User>;
 GRANT SELECT ON "Project" TO <Your-User>;
--- We need to expose Secret so the public API can interface with POAP GRANT SELECT ON "Secret" TO <Your-User>;
+-- We need to expose more on Secret so the public API can interface with POAP GRANT SELECT, INSERT, UPDATE ON "Secret" TO <Your-User>;
+GRANT USAGE, SELECT ON SEQUENCE "Secret_id_seq" TO <Your-User>;
 ```